bmabey/provenance/examples/basic/README.md

 All you do is `conda env create`, `source activate provenance-basic-example`, and `./basic_example.py`.

-Then you can explore how the artifacts were saved in `./artifacts` and in `psql provenance-basic-example`.
+Then you can explore how the artifacts and blobs were saved in `./artifacts` and in `psql provenance-basic-example`.

 ## Step 2: Learn some stuff